 Pay and Future Outlook

-According to the Bureau of Labor Statistics (BLS), school and career counselors earn a median salary of $52,610 a year or $25.77 an hour.
-As of 2012, there were more than 262,000 counselors working in the field, but the BLS estimates that the number of counselors will increase by 12 percent to add more than 31,000 new jobs.
+According to the Bureau of Labor Statistics (BLS), school and career counselors earn a median salary of $57,04 a year, according to 2019 data.
+As of 2019, there were more than 333,500 counselors working in the field, but the BLS estimates that the number of counselors will increase by 8% to add more than 26,000 new jobs in the next decade.
 These figures include those working for universities and those working with students of a younger age.
 At the same time that the number of counselors increases across other types of schools, it will likely increase at colleges and universities.